czbiohub-sf/czb-ui/.changeset/itchy-colts-wave.md

 "@czb-ui/tina-cms": patch
 ---

-Only add margin to bottom of legacy info box block when it's not in a grid (or has the small prop disabled)
+Add margin to bottom of legacy info box block when it's not in a grid (or has the small prop disabled)